Patricia Gray Visual Fine Artist Black Spruce Studio

 Picture

-"Visual art, like music, is a unique form of communication in that it provides a ‘vocabulary’ to articulate the musings of the soul.
+"Visual art, like music, provides a unique ‘vocabulary’ to articulate the musings of the soul.
 Recognizing the immense healing power of the natural world and its ability to reconnect us with our own True Nature, I hope that my wilderness paintings might somehow act as a portal of transformation for others, and communicate how imperative it is that we seek out our own ‘sacred spaces.’
-Those places that can support and foster the exploration of the more subtle realms of our spiritual nature, in an effort to discover the truth about who and what we are -- and deepen our understanding of how everything in the manifested world is truly the One Great Mystery revealing itself in form."
+Those places that can support and foster the exploration of the more subtle realms of our being, in an effort to discover the truth about what we are -- and deepen our awareness that everything in the manifested world is truly the One Great Mystery revealing itself in form."

 Opening Reception